 - Fees - With Amazon, you can avoid the overhead and risk involved in building your own e-commerce store.
 Amazon charges a fee of around 15% incurred upon selling.

 - Brand recognition - One of the most important advantages of Amazon may be brand equity.
 Amazon is synonymous with huge selections, exceptional customer service, and free 2-day shipping through Amazon Prime.
 Therefore, Customers trust Amazon and by extension 3rd-party sellers.

 If your goal is to realize your dreams through this Amazon FBA opportunity, just like I did, here is your chance!

 I created The Last Amazon Course in order to help YOU create a successful Amazon business for years to come.
 There are No UPSELLS.
 NO PAID MASTERMIND GROUPS.
 NO BS.
-Just value with over 300+ videos dissecting every single topic, step by step and providing you strategies for success.
+Just value with over 300+ videos dissecting every single topic, step by step and providing you actionable strategies for success in your FBA business.

 Amazon FBA Success Mindset

 As an Amazon seller, having the right mindset and attitude is going to be critical to your success.